softmagnet/tp/docs/DeveloperGuide.md

 ### Finding Student(s) by tag : `findtag`

-1. Test case: No students have tags that matches the keyword used
+1. Test case: No students have tags that matches the search term used
    1. Prerequisites: TimesTable contain multiple students with differing tags.
 Steps to do this are below:
        1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
    2. Find students using tag that currently do not exist: `findtag social studies`.
    3. Expected: `0 persons listed!` message shown and no students shown in `Students` tab.

-2. Test case: Students have tags that matches keyword(single)
+2. Test case: Students have tags that matches search term(single)
     1. Prerequisites: TimesTable contain multiple students with differing tags.
 Steps to do this are below:
         1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
     2. Find students using a single tag that currently exists: `findtag a math`.
     3. Expected: `2 persons listed!` message shown and 2 students shown in `Students` tab, namely `Alex Yeoh` and `David Li`.
-3. Test case: Students have tags that matches keyword(multiple)
+3. Test case: Students have tags that matches search terms(multiple)
     1. Prerequisites: TimesTable contain multiple students with differing tags.
 Steps to do this are below:
         1. Delete `timestable.json` in the data file to start off with the sample data in TimesTable.
     2. Find students using multiple tag that currently exists: `findtag a math, physic, sec 4`.